 To minimise risks, it is important to analyse the abilities, limitations, experience, training in using the equipment, the task at hand and the environment.
 A clear understanding of the manufacturer’s instructions for use will help ensure effective use of the equipment selected.

 Risk assessments should be recorded in sufficient detail.
 In addition, made accessible to enable handlers to use the equipment correctly and safely.
 For instance, making reference to equipment provision, accessories and the number of handlers required to complete the task.
 Photographs may prove helpful for additional context.

 There are many areas that should be taken into account during a risk assessment.
 However, the following encompass and summarise some of the core areas:

 - Individual (Taking into account patient care plans)

 Sling selection must take into account a client’s anthropometrics, body shape, size, weight, not to mention their physical and cognitive abilities.
 Selecting the most appropriate equipment not only enhances the experience for the client, but it may also reduce the number of carers required for the task, leading to efficiencies in care.

 The size of the sling is particularly important, as it will impact the individual’s comfort and safety during transfers.
 If the sling is too small, then it will be tight and restrictive.
-If the sling is too big, then the person will not be sufficiently supported.
+If the sling is too big, then the support for person will not be sufficient.
 A further complication is there is no common industry sizing scheme.
 This means just because a medium is suitable from one manufacturer, an alternate size may be required for another manufacturer’s slings.